purestorage/helm-charts/docs/csi-snapshot-clones.md

 --feature-gates=VolumeSnapshotDataSource=true,VolumePVCDataSource=true
 ```

+**Note:**
+* `VolumePVCDataSource` gate is no longer required from Kuberenetes 1.18 (feature went GA at this version)
+* `VolumeSnapshotDataSource` gate is no longer required from Kubernetes 1.17 (defaults to true from this version)

+More details on feature-gate alpha and beta support can be found [here](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-alpha-or-beta-features)

-Here are the methods to enable feature gates in a few common deployment tools:
+Detailed below are the methods to enable feature gates in a few common deployment tools:

 #### kubespray